the Greening of Spring

 - In what

-ways was spring's arrival similar to your original prediction?
+ways was the greening of spring similar to your original prediction?

 - In what

-ways was spring's arrival different than you predicted?
+ways was the greening of spring different than you predicted?
 Explain what

 you did not know originally that caused your prediction to be off.